eramdam/sticky-fingers/README.md

 0. This mod is made for [**Steammodded 1.x**](https://github.com/Steamodded/smods) and [lovely](https://github.com/ethangreen-dev/lovely-injector) so you will need to install them first [as explained here](https://github.com/Steamodded/smods/wiki).
 1. Download the newest version of the mod from the [Releases tab](https://github.com/eramdam/balatro-mods/releases)
-2. Extract the .zip file and move the `sticky-finger` folder into your Mods file
+2. Extract the .zip file and move the `sticky-fingers` folder into your Mods file
 3. Launch Balatro and enable the mod in the `Mods` panel
 4. Enjoy dragging Jokers, Booster packs and consumables around!